 4. Nice - 'I know animals suffer but I like the taste'.
 The final justification within the four N's is the claim that animal products taste 'nice'.
 The justification here is that the sensory pleasure of taste alone justifies the action of taking an animal's life.
 But does this stand up with other sensations?
 If for example, we loved the sound of hearing dogs being tortured, could we morally justify the action of causing them pain?
 Choosing taste over the entire life of an animal isn't a morally justifiable action.

 Visualising the Meat Paradox:

-Understanding the meat paradox helps us recognise human behavioural patterns meaning we are better equipped in tailoring conversations with meat eating individuals.
-In addition to the former, and perhaps more importantly, this information could help psychologists, policy makers and activists establish new methods in shaping a future where neither animals or our planet are needlessly harmed for human enjoyment.
+Understanding the meat paradox helps us recognise human behavioural patterns meaning we are better equipped in tailoring conversations with meat-eating individuals.
+In addition to the former, and perhaps more importantly, this information could help psychologists, policymakers and activists establish new methods for shaping a future where neither animals nor our planet are needlessly harmed for human enjoyment.